ktg5/Inspiron-7778-Hackintosh-clover/README.md

 * Battery information.
 ### Not working:
 * iMessage and other iCloud services. - Easy fix?
+* Power button. - how
+* Sleep. - Needs to be fixed - doesn't wake up after sleep.
 ### Unknown:
 * HDMI and HDMI sound.